cultuurnet/stoplight-docs-uitpas/docs/Terminology.md

 The organizer of an UiTPAS-event.
 To pay for the reduced UiTPAS-tariffs for people in need, the organizer is partly reimbursed by the local government.
 That's why it's important to always create UiTPAS-events with the correct UiTPAS-organizer.

-## Structural discount ('kansentarief')
+## Social Discount ('kansentarief')

-Passholders in need can receive a structural discount ('kansentarief') on their UiTPAS.
+Passholders in need can receive a social discount ('kansentarief') on their UiTPAS.
-This structural discount is given by the local government based on local poverty parameters.
+This social discount is given by the local government based on local poverty parameters.

 Those discounts are payed via a third-party payer system in which the organizer of the event, the local government and the passholder each pay a percentage of the ticket price.
 Payments are organized via a manual financial reporting flow within UiTPAS.